Marianne (magazine)

-Marianne (/fr/) is a weekly Paris-based French news magazine founded in 1997 by Jean-François Kahn and Maurice Szafran.
+Marianne (/fr/) is a Paris-based French weekly news magazine founded in 1997 by Jean-François Kahn and Maurice Szafran.

 Its original political slant was described as left-wing.
 However, in the 2010s, it shifted towards a more sovereigntist editorial line.

-While the magazine had been majority-owned by Yves de Chaisemartin, 91% of the capital was sold to Czech billionaire Daniel Křetínský in 2018, with Natacha Polony taking over as managing editor.
+While the magazine had been majority-owned by Yves de Chaisemartin, 91% of the capital was sold to Czech billionaire Daniel Křetínský in 2018, with Natacha Polony taking over as managing editor (directrice de la rédaction).

 History and profile

 Founded with a left-wing republican line in 1997

 Marianne was created in 1997 by Jean-François Kahn with Maurice Szafran as editorialist.
-Its title takes up that of Marianne (magazine, 1932–1940), a former left-leaning political and literary journal which was published in Paris in the 1930s, now defunct magazine.
+Its title takes up that of Marianne (1932–1940), a former left-leaning political and literary journal which was published in Paris in the 1930s, now defunct magazine.
 At its creation, the editorial line of the magazine was perceived as being rather left-wing.

 In 1997, in its first issue, the magazine devoted a special report to the Agusta-Dassault affair.
 The French businessman Serge Dassault tried to have the publication banned, and had the first issue seized after three days on sale.
 The latter presented him as “the tricolor emperor of corruption”.